 Motion Design Compilation 1 from Jon Krasner Vimeo.

 The department houses two Macintosh computer labs equipped with Adobe Creative Cloud and a print room with color inkjet and laser printers and bookbinding equipment.
-Graphic design students have a dedicated, analog work space with cutting mats, a graphic design library, a traditional letterpress, color research materials (Pantone books), and storage for student work.
+Graphic design students have a dedicated, analog work space with cutting mats, a graphic design and typography library, a traditional letterpress, color research materials (Pantone books), and storage for student work.

 Aside from the courses and departmental activities, the faculty invite internationally renowned graphic designers to give class lectures and serve as guest critics.